top of page

 Do you recognise yourself in the description above?
 I know I do!

-If you are a Type Nine creative then you may yearn for inner and outer peace, and for peaceful and harmonic connection with others and with the wider world.
-You prefer to avoid conflict, adapting to people and situations to keep the peace, sometimes at your own cost.
+If you're a Type Nine creative then you may yearn for inner and outer peace, and for peaceful and harmonic connection with others and with the wider world.
+You prefer to avoid conflict, and you adapt to people and situations to keep the peace: sometimes at your own cost.

 Personality Type Nine is sometimes referred to as the ‘crown’ of the Enneagram because it is at the top and seems to incorporate aspects of the whole system.
 Nines may possess or imitate the behaviours of any of the other personality types, especially if it helps avoid conflict.
 The danger of this is that you may not have a strong sense of your own identity: you would rather follow someone else or exist in your daydreams, and the thought of asserting yourself is anathema.
 Witnessing others arguing or confronting someone may also cause you anxiety.